-At December 31, 2006 and 2005, respectively, casualty coverage liabilities noted above include approximately \$10.8 million and \$11.6 million of estimated incurred claims payable.
-The Casualty Coverage assets and retained earnings above also include approximately \$10.8 million and \$11.6 million of unpaid claims to be billed to approximately 958 member governments in the future, as of December 31, 2006 and 2005, respectively.
+At December 31, 2009 and 2008, respectively, the liabilities above include approximately \$12.0 and \$12.1 million of estimated incurred claims payable.
+The assets above also include approximately \$11.5 and \$10.9 million of unpaid claims to be billed to approximately 950 member governments in the future, as of December 31, 2009 and 2008, respectively.
 These amounts will be included in future contributions from members when the related claims are due for payment.
-The Township's share of these unpaid claims collectible in future years is approximately \$9,000.
-This payable includes the subsequent year's contribution due if the Township terminates participation, as described in the last paragraph below.
+As of December 31, 2009, the Township's share of these unpaid claims collectible in future years is approximately \$3,000

 Based on discussions with OTARMA, the expected rates OTARMA charges to compute member contributions, which are used to pay claims as they become due, are not expected to change significantly from those used to determine the historical contributions detailed below.
-By contract, the liability of each member is limited to the amount of financial contributions required to be made to OTARMA for each year of membership.
-The Townships contributions to OTARMA for the past three years are as follows:
+By contract, the annual liability of each member is limited to the amount of financial contributions required to be made to OTARMA for each year of membership.